laminlabs/lamin-blog/docs/perturbench.md

 linkedin: TBD
 ---

-PerturBench (Wu, Wershof, Schmon, Nassar, Osinski, Eksi, Yan, et al., 2025)[^wu25] is a framework for benchmarking models that predict cellular transcriptional response to perturbations, featured in last years Datasets and Benchmarks Track of NeurIPS 2025.
+PerturBench (Wu, Wershof, Schmon, Nassar, Osinski, Eksi, Yan, et al., 2025)[^wu25] is a framework for benchmarking models that predict cellular transcriptional response to perturbations, featured in last year's Datasets and Benchmarks Track of NeurIPS 2025.
 Reviewers agreed on the value of curated scRNA-seq datasets in combination with new rank-based metrics and datasets were deposited on Hugging Face and code on GitHub, without data lineage.
 To make it easy for anyone interested to understand how exactly each dataset and corresponding benchmarking task came about, we re-ran all curation workflows using lineage tracking, exemplify model training, model evaluation, and show equivalence of the lineage-ware datasets with the originally deposited datasets.